Swans on Long Island

 Swans often mate for life, and each year’s cygnets stay with their parents throughout their first winter.
 Famous as Hans Christian Andersson’s ‘ugly duckling,” the cygnets are a drab brownish gray.

 I find cygnets beautiful.

 This cygnet and its sibling continue to spend their days swimming the bay,

 while Canada geese fly overhead.

-2011, Birds, Fall, In the City, November, Seasons, Wildlife/Natural History, Winter comment below, or link to this permanent URL from your own site.
+Explore posts in the same categories: 2011, Birds, Fall, In the City, November, Seasons, Wildlife/Natural History, Winter comment below, or link to this permanent URL from your own site.